Non-Human Identity Auditing: Securing the Unseen

 So, what does this future look like?
 Several key trends are shaping the evolution of NHI auditing:

 - Real-Time Monitoring: Continuous monitoring will replace periodic audits, providing immediate insights into NHI behavior.
+This means moving from quarterly reviews to systems that are constantly watching and alerting as soon as something looks off.

 - Decentralized Identity: Blockchain and decentralized identity solutions will enhance trust and security in NHI management.
+This could lead to more secure and verifiable ways of managing NHI credentials and permissions.

 "By 2025, it's predicted that NHIs will outnumber human identities by a ratio of 5:1, making advanced auditing solutions essential."